 Operators in C

-An expression consists of variables and constants separated by operators.
-C language uses 7 types of operators as listed below:
+An expression consists of variables and constants separated by Operators in C. There are 7 types of Operators in C as listed below:

 |<=||less than or equal to||4<=3||false|

 |>=||greater than or equal to||4>=3||true|

 Logical Operators are used to connect more relational operations to form a complex expression that is called Logical Operators or Logical expression.
 A value obtained by evaluating a logical expression is always logical either true or false.

 4. Increment and Decrement operators (++ and – –) :